PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 export const self = new URL(import.meta.url);
 ```

-What changes compared to a static page :
+What changes compared to a static page:

 - no `getPathList` function
 - the `getStaticData` function is replaced with a `getDynamicData` function.
 Its role is the same as the `getStaticData` function, returning a data object for the view given the incoming request.
 Everything you need from a distant source (database, file, api) to generate your page, you should fetch here.
 This function can be async

-Again, like for static pages we have to register it in `/frugal.config.ts` :
+Again, like for static pages we have to register it in `/frugal.config.ts`:

 ```ts
 //...